Wulf/dsync/README.md

 * `--single-model-file`: (optional) Generate only a single model file, instead of a directory with `mod.rs` and `generated.rs`
 * `--readonly-prefix`: (optional, repeatable) A prefix to treat a table matching this as readonly *2
 * `--readonly-suffix`: (optional, repeatable) A suffix to treat a table matching this as readonly *2
+* `--diesel-backend`: (when the "advanced-queries" feature is enabled) The diesel backend in use (possible values include `diesel::pg::Pg`, `diesel::sqlite::Sqlite`, `diesel::mysql::Mysql`, or your custom backend type)
 * note: the CLI has fail-safes to prevent accidental file overwriting

 ```sh